Skip to content

 Magnetic Flux Density Vector The magnetic flux density is computed as: $$ \mathbf{B} = \operatorname{curl} \mathbf{A}. $$

-Electric Current Density Vector The electric current density inside the simulation domain, which is the sum of the eddy current density and the current density from the coils.
+Electric Current Density Vector The electric current density inside the simulation domain.
+It is the sum of the eddy current density and the current density from the coils.

 Electric Conductivity Symmetric Tensor The electric conductivity tensor $\sigma$.